PhantomMike/100-days-of-code/log.md

 ### Day 14: January 28, 2017

 **Today's Progress:** Made more tweaks to the page, instead of finishing up the portfolio thumbnails.
-Learned more about bootstrap table layout and button tweaks, how to jump to different parts of a page.
+Learned more about bootstrap grid layout and button tweaks, how to jump to different parts of a page.

 **Thoughts:** Enjoying learing about bootstrap and what it can do for me so I will continue to tweak before finishing up.